Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 <!--SCENE-->
 ## 4.1 ECS-Based Scene System
 ### 4.1.1 Description and Importance
 The core of the application is the scene system.
-Due it's high performance and easy extensibility we've chosen to use and ECS-based system (entity component system), where every entity has a certain amount of components (mesh component, material component, simulation component etc.).
-The Scene itself is a registry containing n entities.
+Due to it's high performance and easy extensibility we've chosen to use and ECS-based system (entity component system), where every entity has a certain amount of components (mesh component, material component, simulation component etc.).
+The Scene itself is a registry containing various entities.
 Each entity has its ID (handle) and a reference to its parent scene.
 ### 4.1.2 Inputs and Outputs
 Entity creation and deletion, the ability to change the parent/child of a certain entity.
 Entity ID getters, transform conversion functions (Local -> World space and vice versa).
 Entity queries (entity count, entity views).
 Furthermore the scene implements update and render methods for updating and rendering the entire scene (note that the render method will probably be moved to a separate scene renderer class in the future).
 ### 4.1.3 Function Specification